 William & Waldo Fitz Randolph Letters

-The following is a three-part story that originally appeared in the Nov.
-17, Nov.
-24 and Dec.
-1, 2017 issues of The Doddridge Independent.
+The following is a four-part story that originally appeared in The Doddridge Independent.

 Original letters are all housed at the West Virginia and Regional History Center in Morgantown, West Virginia.

 William Fitz Randolph of Greenbrier Run was a sheriff, Justice of the Peace, farmer, surveyor, militia clerk and a man whose vision led to the establishment of Doddridge County’s first high school.
 Of all of the local historical characters I’ve researched so far, none do I wish I could have met more than William Fitz Randolph.
 After sharing his story with you, I hope you will see him as I do, as an intelligent, kind man whose passion for education was surpassed only by his devotion to his family.

 This article is actually a lead-in to next week’s article, which will reveal the drama of a series of emotional correspondences between William Fitz Randolph and his son Waldo, who was an unwilling, and perhaps unwarranted, resident of Western State Insane Asylum in Staunton, Virginia.